 In most cases, the answer is “yes.”
-In fact, one of the Advisors who presented during the event walked us through a case study of a couple who became Bank On Yourself policy owners at the ages of 59 and 60.
+In fact, one of the Bank On Yourself Professionals who presented during the event walked us through a case study of a couple who became Bank On Yourself policy owners at the ages of 59 and 60.

 I started my own biggest plan yet last year when I was 61.
 (Oops!
 I just gave away my age!)
 And people older than I start new Bank On Yourself plans, as well.